Constantius I Chlorus

 As Caesar, 293 – 305 AD

 Flavius Valerius Constantius I Chlorus was most likely born in the Danube region.
-Constantius apparently fell in love with an innkeeper’s daughter named Helena in Naissus located in Upper Dacia.
-This is the location of the birth of their first son who would later become known to history as Constantine I the Great.
-Despite later claims of being a descendant of the former Emperor Claudius II Gothicus by his son Constantine, there was no connection whatsoever and the story was merely a fictitious tale created to legitimize Constantine’s ambition for power.
+Constantius fell in love with an innkeeper’s daughter named Helena in Naissus, located in Upper Dacia.
+This is the location of the birth of their first son, who would later become known to history as Constantine I the Great.
+Despite later claims of being a descendant of the former Emperor Claudius II Gothicus by his son Constantine, there was no connection.
+The story was merely fictitious to legitimize Constantine’s ambition for power.

 Little is known of the early career of Constantius Chlorus.
 He had risen in stature to become Governor of Dalmatia.
-Following the death of Numerian, Diocletian, who had been commander of the Praetorian Guard, was proclaimed Emperor by the troops in 284 AD and following the assassination of Carinus, emerged as sole ruler of the Roman Empire by 285 AD.
-Obviously, Constantius Chlorus must have proven himself to be a loyal and trustworthy military leader.
-Sometime prior to 293 AD, Constantius had risen to the position of Prefect of the Praetorian Guard under Diocletian.
-Another military leader came to power named Maximianus when a revolt broke out in Gaul and Diocletian sent him against Amandus and Aelianus.
+Following the death of Numerian, Diocletian, who had been commander of the Praetorian Guard, was proclaimed Emperor by the troops in 284 AD and, following the assassination of Carinus, emerged as sole ruler of the Roman Empire by 285 AD.
+Constantius Chlorus must have proven himself a loyal and trustworthy military leader.
+Sometime before 293 AD, Constantius had risen to Prefect of the Praetorian Guard under Diocletian.
+Another military leader came to power named Maximianus when a revolt broke out in Gaul, and Diocletian sent him against Amandus and Aelianus.
 Upon his successful conquest over the Gaulish usurpers, Maximianus was given the rank of co-Augustus by Diocletian in 286 AD.

-Diocletian’s abilities were much more so in the field of reform and statesmanship, while Maximianus was the popular leader among the Army.
-It was thus Diocletian’s vision of a stable rule by establishing a system that became known as the Tetrarchy whereby two joint Augustii would rule with two junior Caesars as heirs in the wings who served as Consuls.
-It was during that time when Constantius chose to follow his ambition by divorcing Helena in favor of a marriage link with the new co-ruler, Maximianus with his daughter Theodora.
+Diocletian’s abilities were much more so in the field of reform and statesmanship, while Maximianus was the popular leader in the Army.
+Thus, Diocletian’s vision of a stable rule was establishing a system known as the Tetrarchy whereby two joint Augustii would rule with two junior Caesars as heirs in the wings who served as Consuls.
+During that time, Constantius followed his ambition by divorcing Helena in favor of a marriage link with the new co-ruler, Maximianus, with his daughter, Theodora.

 Discovered in the Arras Hoard

 During Constantius’ rule, he did much to strengthen the frontier along the Rhine.
-He also began an extensive building project at Trier, the capital city of Treviri in the Gallia Belgica region.
-Trier was located on the Moselle River just east of modern day Luxembourg.
-Trier rose as a major center under Constantius who chose this city to be the center of operations for his new Caesar.
-Constantius began construction on a large imperial palace which occupied much of the eastern portion of the city.
-Much of these projects were later completed by his son including the famous Gates of Trier – Porta Nigra.
+He also began an extensive building project at Trier, the capital city of Treviri, in the Gallia Belgica region.
+Trier was located on the Moselle River just east of modern-day Luxembourg.
+Trier rose as a significant center under Constantius, who chose this city as the operations center for his new Caesar.
+Constantius began constructing a large imperial palace that occupied much of the city’s eastern portion.
+Much of these projects were later completed by his son, including the famous Gates of Trier – Porta Nigra.

-In 305 AD, Diocletian became the first Emperor to ever abdicate and Maximianus was forced to do the same.
+In 305 AD, Diocletian became the first Emperor ever to abdicate, and Maximianus was forced to do the same.
 Their successors thus became Constantius I Chlorus and Galerius.
 But the Tetrarchy was already showing signs of strain.
 Galerius was a ruthless ruler who took great pleasure in persecuting Christians.
-He held the more powerful East and to strengthen his hand even further, he held Constantius’ son, Constantine the Great, as hostage at his court.
+He held the more powerful East, and to further strengthen his hand, he held Constantius’ son, Constantine the Great, hostage at his court.

-At this time, there was a great barbarian invasion of Britain on the part of the Picts which provided the excuse for Constantius’ request that his son be allowed to join him in defending the Empire.
-On July 25th, 306 AD, Constantius Chlorus died in Britain at York leaving his son Constantine to face Galerius alone.
-Constantius himself had won the loyalty and admiration of his own troops which would prove invaluable to his son in his quest for power.
+At this time, there was a tremendous barbarian invasion of Britain on the part of the Picts, which provided the excuse for Constantius’ request that his son be allowed to join him in defending the Empire.
+On July 25th, 306 AD, Constantius Chlorus died in Britain at York, leaving his son Constantine to face Galerius alone.
+Constantius had won the loyalty and admiration of his troops, which would prove invaluable to his son in his quest for power.